REAL ID Information

 If your current name is different than the name on your identity document, you will need to bring additional proof of your legal name.
 Acceptable documents for proof of name change are a certified marriage certificate, a certified adoption document or a certified court order authorizing a name change (no photocopies, court seal required).

-You will need to show proof of your social security number by presenting one of the documents listed below:
+2. Proof of your social security number by presenting one of the documents listed below:

 - Social Security Card (the actual blue and white paper card)